What is ASME B31.4?

 Results show that the expansion stress ratio for the system is around double (26.5%) for code ASME B31.8 as compared to ASME 31.4 (13.7%) which means code ASME B31.8 is more stringent from stress analysis consideration.

-In this article, we will list down a few of the major differences between B31.8 and B31.4 in a tabular format.
+In this article, we will list some of the major differences between B31.8 and B31.4 in a tabular format.
 There may be more that we have missed.
-Kind request to the readers to list those in the comments section and We will add them to the table in due course.
+Kindly request the readers to list those in the comments section and We will add them to the table in due course.

 |Parameter||ASME B31.4||ASME B31.8|